mo7amedhammam/Health/Pods/AssetsPickerViewController/README.md

 ## Requirements & Dependency

-Xcode9, Swift 4, iOS 9.0
+Xcode10.2, Swift 5, iOS 10.0

-Uses [PureLayout](https://github.com/PureLayout/PureLayout) for creating UI inside library.
-Thanks to PureLayout development team for doing such a beautiful job.
+Uses [SnapKit](https://github.com/SnapKit/SnapKit) for creating UI inside library.
+Thanks to SnapKit development team for doing such a beautiful job.

+if your app's deployment target is greater than or equal to 11.0, you can use up-to-date version of SnapKit, otherwise you have to fix SnapKit's version to 5.0.0

 ## Installation